SCUR0/PowerShell-Scripts/README.md

 Audit RDP and SMB logins.
 Login auditing will need to be enabled in local policy.

-### Run-RemoteWindowsUpdates.ps1
+### Invoke-WindowsUpdate.ps1

-Automate windows updates and restarts on remote hosts.
+Automate windows updates and restarts on remote or local hosts.
 Installs and uses PSWindowsUpdate module.
 Script uses Register-ScheduledTask instead of Invoke-WUInstall because of issues/bugs on non domain computers.

 ### Toggle-Service.ps1